Rigidity, Generators and Homology of Interval Exchange Groups

 \begin{lemma} Let $\Gamma$ be a dense countable subgroup of $\mathbb{R}$ with $1 \in \Gamma$.
 Then the C$^*$ algebra given by $C([0_+,1_-])\ltimes_\alpha \Gamma$ is classifiable. \end{lemma} \begin{proof} $\mathcal{Z}$-stability is established by almost finiteness via [\cite{kerr2020dimension}, Theorem 12.4].
+Let us note that the group $\Gamma/\mathbb{Z}$ is always abelian, so, in particular, has polynomial growth.
 By construction, this is the groupoid C*-algebra of an amenable groupoid hence by [\cite{tu1999conjecture}, Proposition 10.7] they satisfy the UCT.
 The other classifiability conditions can be read off from Corollary \ref{groupoid regularity}; the groupoid is minimal and principal (implying simplicity), with a compact unit space (implying unital), second countable (implying separable), and amenable (implying nuclearity). \end{proof} It would therefore be convenient to compute the Elliott invariant in this case.

 \begin{lemma}[Li] Let $\Gamma$ be a dense countable subgroup of $\mathbb{R}$ with $1 \in \Gamma$.
 The Elliott invariant for $C([0_+,1_-])\ltimes_\alpha \Gamma$ is as follows.

 Where $[U_{1}]_1$ here is a unique trace $\tau$ on $K_0$ satisfying $\tau(K_0(C([0_+,1_-])\ltimes_\alpha \Gamma )))=\Gamma$. \ \\ In particular, $C([0_+,1_-])\ltimes_\alpha \Gamma \cong C([0_+,1_-]) \ltimes_\alpha \Gamma' \implies \Gamma=\Gamma'$ (as subsets of $\mathbb{R}$). \end{lemma} \begin{proof} This proof directly generalises via Corollary 3.3 and Proposition 3.6 of \cite{xinlambda}. \end{proof} Since $Ell (C^*_r(\G_\Gamma))$ recovers $\Gamma$ as a subset of $\mathbb{R}$, each of the C*-algebras are pairwise nonisomorphic.
 In turn then, so are the groups $IE(\Gamma)$: \begin{theorem} Let $\Gamma$ be a dense countable subgroup of $\mathbb{R}$ with $1 \in \Gamma$.
 Then, the following are equivalent: \begin{enumerate}